TuuHei/information-security/h4 September2023!.md

 * Computing of  one-way functions is relatively easy, but if you want to reverse them, it would take millions of years.
 * Mathematically speaking, There is no proof one-way functions really exist.
 * Trapdoor one-way fuction is the same as one-way functions, but there is a secret added, which makes the function computable in both directions.
-* Hash functions take an input string, which varies in lenght, and converts it to an output string (hash value), which has a fixed length.
+* Hash functions take an input string, which varies in length, and converts it to an output string (hash value), which has a fixed length.

 Source: https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/10_chap02.html#chap02-sec003